StanSvec/dropwizard-authorization/README.md

 ### Protection policy
 There are two protection policies available:
 * `ProtectionPolicy.PROTECT_ANNOTATED_ONLY`: Behaves in the same manner as default Dropwizard behaviour.
 Only resources annotated with `@Auth` annotation are protected.
 * `ProtectionPolicy.PROTECT_ALL`: All resources must be protected.
-If unprotected resource is found then `InvalidAuthorizationConfigurationException` is thrown on Dropwizard startup.
+If unprotected resource is found then `InvalidAuthConfigException` is thrown during Dropwizard startup.
 However `@NoAuth` annotation can still be used for making some of the resources unprotected.
 The main purpose of this policy is to ensure that no resource remains unprotected by mistake.